sigterm-de/terraform-gitops-talk/Presentation.md

 - In the middle of cutting the large TF stacks
   - :point_right: very useful tool: [minamijoyo/tfmigrate](https://github.com/minamijoyo/tfmigrate)
 - Automatic approvals are yet to come
-- [Branch Planner](https://weaveworks.github.io/tf-controller/branch-planner/) needs to be implemented to enable developer ownership
+- [Branch Planner](https://weaveworks.github.io/tf-controller/branch-planner/) needs to be implemented to enable full developer ownership
 - after IaC migration, services move to FluxCD as well

 ---